linux-rdma/rdma-core/doc/rst/iblinkinfo.8.in.rst

 **--switch, -S <port_guid>** same as "-G". (provided only for backward compatibility)

-How much of the scan to be printed can be controled with the following.
+How much of the scan to be printed can be controlled with the following.

 **--all, -a**
 Print all nodes found in a partial fabric scan.
 Normally a